This Converted Cargo Trailer Could Be Your Ultimate Adventure Base Camp

 Heading out the door?
 Read this article on the new Outside+ app available now on iOS devices for members!
 Download the app.

-BRYAN ROGALA: Nice.
+BRYAN ROGALA: Sure.

 JEN JUDGE: A little bit more capable to get into the back country, and go to places that we couldn't necessarily go before.

 AARON GULLEY: They always rate trucks for their tow ratings.
 And [INAUDIBLE] trailer does, I think, 4,600 pounds dry.
 I think the Colorado was rated to 7,000 or 7,200, so we're like, oh it's fine.
 What we didn't think about was how much stuff you're putting in the trailer.

 When we started adding all of that up, a roof box and bikes and you're just like, oh we're well over the capacity.
 So we decided let's trade the Chevy back in and get another Chevy.
 So we got a Silverado 2,500 HD with diesel, and it actually has been life changing because we often will hook up and drive away and be like, oh, did we forget the trailer?

 High winds, which we get a lot in the southwest, steep gravel dirt roads that we don't ever worry about it.
 We can use this as a camper, too.
 And also, just being able to shove everything in the back of the truck.

 BRYAN ROGALA: Have you done any other modifications to the truck?

 AARON GULLEY: We got to tall cap, a little bit taller tires.
 We went to BF Goodrich KO2a.
 We have gotten better gas mileage since we got those.